-You will probably have heard of someone that has fed their dog something on this list without any ill effects.
-But there are always exceptions to a rule.
-If you want to be completely safe, then only give food to your dog that has been especially made for dogs.
+You will probably have heard of someone that has fed their dog something on this list without any ill effects; there are always exceptions to a rule.
+If you want to be completely safe, only give food to your dog specially made for dogs.

-If you are tempted to share food with your dog, then there are much safer options than the nine items on our list.
-These include bananas, carrots and watermelon.
-These are safe and can add an exciting element to your dog’s day; either as a treat or included in their regular meals.
+If you are tempted to share food with your dog, then there are much safer options than the nine items on our list, foods like bananas, carrots, and watermelon.
+These are safe and can add an exciting element to your dog’s day, either as a treat or included in their food.

-It takes very small amount of onion for it to be a danger.
+It takes a tiny amount of onion for it to be a danger.
 Around 15g can cause serious issues depending on the size of your dog.
-Onion can be found in a lot of foods, so be on the look-out for it especially in sauces, gravy and baby foods.
+Onion can be found in many foods, so be on the lookout for it, especially in sauces, gravy, and baby foods.

 Symptoms to look out for are: